limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 merry
 ```

-It is now trivial to find the remaining word.
-When the last word is "berry", the remaining word has to be "me" in order to satisfy the constraints.
+It's now trivial to find the remaining word.
+When the last word is "berry", the remaining word has to be "me" to meet the constraints.
 Conversely, when the last word is "merry" the remaining word has to be "be".

-Armed with this information, there are only 4 possible outcomes that meet all the constraints.
+Armed with this information, there are 4 possible outcomes that meet all the constraints.

 ```
 chewbacameberry